What Does AutoFill Do in Excel VBA?

 Sub AutoFill_Example1() Range("A1:A3").AutoFill Destination:=Range("A1:A10"), Type:=xlFillCopy End Sub

-I have the copy of the first three cells to the remaining cells.
+I have a copy of the first three cells to the remaining cells.

 Example #3 – xlFillMonths